 The College Board administers the College-Level Examination Program (CLEP), which offers affordable exams that help students receive college credits.
 This article covers the CLEP Biology exam, which tests molecular, cellular, organismal, and population biology.

-Click “Start Test” below to take a free CLEP Biology practice test!
+Click “Start Test” above to take a free CLEP Biology practice test!

 What is the CLEP Biology Exam?